-Common units offered by us 5,250,000 common units.

-6,037,500 common units if the underwriters exercise their option to purchase up to an additional

-787,500 common units in full.

-Units outstanding before this offering 64,718,578 common units.

-Units outstanding after this offering 69,968,578 common units if the underwriters do not exercise their option to purchase up to an additional common units and 70,756,078 if the underwriters exercise their option to purchase additional common units in full.

-Use of proceeds We intend to use the net proceeds from this offering of approximately \$270.6 million (after deducting underwriting discounts and commissions and estimated offering expenses), together with the related capital contribution of our general partner and any net proceeds from the underwriters' option to purchase additional common units, to reduce outstanding borrowings under our revolving credit facility.
+Common units offered by us 6,200,000 common units. - , 7,130,000 common units if the underwriters exercise their option to purchase up to an additional 930,000 common units in full.
+Units outstanding before this offering 70,756,078 common units.
+Units outstanding after this offering 76,956,078 common units if the underwriters do not exercise their option to purchase up to an additional 930,000 common units and 77,886,078 if the underwriters exercise their option to purchase additional common units in full.
+Use of proceeds We intend to use the net proceeds from this offering of approximately \$293.0 million (after deducting underwriting discounts and commissions and estimated offering expenses), together with the related capital contribution of our general partner and any net proceeds from the underwriters' option to purchase additional common units, for general partnership purposes, including repayment of outstanding borrowings under our revolving credit facility, working capital purposes and to finance potential future acquisitions.
 Please read "Use of Proceeds."

-Certain of the underwriters or their affiliates are lenders under our revolving credit facility and, in that respect, will receive a portion of the proceeds from this offering through the repayment of borrowings outstanding under our revolving credit facility.
+Certain of the underwriters or their affiliates are lenders under our revolving credit facility and, in that respect, may receive a portion of the proceeds from this offering through the repayment of borrowings outstanding under our revolving credit facility.
 Please read "Underwriting (Conflicts of Interest)."

-Cash distributions

-Under our partnership agreement, we must distribute all of our cash on hand at the end of each quarter, less reserves established by our general partner in its discretion.
-We refer to this cash as

-"available cash," and its meaning is defined in our partnership agreement.

-On October 28, 2011, we announced a quarterly distribution rate of \$1.095 per unit, or \$4.38 per unit on an annual basis, which was paid on November 14, 2011 to holders of record as of date for distributions for the period ending December 31, 2014, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 20% of the cash distributed to you with respect to that period.
-Please read "Tax Considerations"
+Cash distributions Under our partnership agreement, we must distribute all of our cash on hand at the end of each quarter, less reserves established by our general partnel in its discretion.
+We refer to this cash as "available cash," and its meaning is defined in our partnership agreement.
+On July 27, 2012, we announced a quarterly distribution rate of \$1.095 per unit, or \$4.38 per unit on an annual basis, which was paid on August 10, 2012 to holders of record as of August 7, 2012.
+Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through the record date for distributions for the period ending December 31, 2015, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 20% of the cash distributed to you with respect to that period.
+Please read "Tax Considerations" beginning on page S-17 of this prospectus supplement for the bas of this estimate.

-November 8, 2011.

-Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through the record beginning on page S-12 of this prospectus supplement for the basis of this estimate.

-Material tax considerations For a discussion of other material federal income tax considerations that may be relevant to prospective unitholders who are individual citizens or residents of the United States, please read

-"Tax

-Considerations" beginning on page S-12 of this prospectus supplement and "Material Tax Consequences" in the accompanying base prospectus.

-New York Stock Exchange symbol

-"NS"

-You should read the risk factors beginning on page S-8 of this prospectus supplement and page 4 of the accompanying base prospectus and in the documents incorporated by reference herein, as well as the other cautionary statements in this prospectus and the documents incorporated by reference herein regarding risks you should consider before investing in our common units.
+Material tax considerations For a discussion of other material federal income tax considerations that may be relevant to prospective unitholders who are individual citizens or residents of the United States, please read "Tax Considerations" beginning on page S-17 of this prospectus supplement and "Material Tax Consequences" in the accompanying base prospectus.
+New York Stock Exchange symbol "NS" Risk factors You should read the risk factors beginning on page S-10 of this prospectus supplement and page 4 of the accompanying base prospectus and in the documents incorporated by reference herein, as well as the other cautionary statements in this prospectus and the documents incorporated by reference herein regarding risks you should consider before investing in ou common units.